ccassar/raft/README.md

 Yet another implementation of raft, in go.

-This package is intended to be embeddable in any application run as a cluster of coordinating instances and wishing to benefit from a distributed replicated log.
+This package is intended to be embeddable in any application run as a cluster of coordinating instances and wishing to benefit from a distributed replicated log of events.

-The focus of this implementation is an all-batteries-included, production quality, complete implementation.
+The focus of this implementation is an all-batteries-included, production quality, extensively tested, complete implementation.

 Intra-cluster connectivity is implemented over gRPC with support for TLS protection with mutual authentication.

 Observability is central to a production-quality implementation; structured logging (using Uber zap library)